 FACE Directors Robin Vitulle and Adrienne Possenti organized this very successful Rally for Nosey’s Law and Protest against the Garden Bros.
 Circus in Trenton, NJ in October of 2018.
-Former Senator Raymond Lesniak, champion of Nosey’s Law, Assemblyman Andrew Zwicker, Sponsor of Nosey’s Law, Brian Hackett, NJ State director of HSUS, Mike Deeson of Deeson Media, producer of BROKEN – The Documentary, and many dedicated ADVOCATES were present for this event held just before Nosey’s Law was passed into LAW on December 14th, 2018.
+Former Senator Raymond Lesniak, champion of Nosey’s Law, Assemblyman Andrew Zwicker, Sponsor of Nosey’s Law, Brian Hackett, NJ State director of HSUS, and many dedicated ADVOCATES were present for this event held just before Nosey’s Law was passed into LAW on December 14th, 2018.
 CLICK ON PHOTO for link to Gov. Murphy signature of Nosey’s Law.

 It’s time to TAKE ACTION!